 Beautiful people, photographed beautifully, with zero chemistry between them (romantic, comedic, or dramatic).
 How does this happen?
 The answer may be found in the editing.

 An editing job so shoddy that it: reduces a Salma Hayek performance to a rushed screen test, and Kumail Nanjiani‘s charisma to a bombing standup set; which jumps all over the 180 line in basic dialogue scenes; and is patched together with clunky exposition ADR (of both off-camera and mouthless-space-giants varieties) to reams of text before the movie has even begun, leads one to suspect that director Chloé Zhao was told, “You can shoot it your way, but we’ll edit it ours” by some butchers (or cowards?) at Marvel.
 (And, if true, this wouldn’t be the first time.)
 Perhaps the most compelling evidence that the Eternals‘ true villain is its editing: that the only thing keeping Lauren Ridloff‘s wild charisma and crazy chemistry with everyone and everything, including the books she’s reading, from electrifying the entire film is that her screen time is cut to ribbons.

 There seems to be an entirely erased storyline – one far more compelling than anything in the final film

 At one end, the humour doesn’t work; at the other, the pathos is non-existent; between them, there’s no sense of scale or stakes in a story about, of all things, immortals who inspired human history and their impending fight to save the modern world.
 These are top-tier performers, in the hands of a remarkable director, with all the resources of the biggest studio in the world – so if it doesn’t work, it begs the question: what happened?
-One answer may be writing; another, more likely, may be poor editing – and there are plenty of obvious examples throughout the film.
+One answer may be writing; another, more likely, may be poor editing – and there are plenty of obvious examples (of both?) throughout the film.